 After organizing a room, it is essential to remind everyone where the homes are for all the stuff.
-As the individuals start remembering where the items go, it will result in a well kept organized area.
+As the individuals start remembering where the items go, it will result in a well-kept, organized area.
 To help them remember where items belong, labeling is key.
-So, to help you make your well-organized home stay organized, I will share with you the organized areas that need labeling.
+So, to help you make your well-organized home stay organized, I will share the organized areas that need labeling.

 Specific Organized Areas that Need Labeling

-The shared areas are places like the living room, family room, laundry room, garage, bathroom, kitchen, den, exercise room, and home office.
+The shared areas include the living room, family room, laundry room, garage, bathroom, kitchen, den, exercise room, and home office.
 All shared bins and shelves should be labeled to help keep your home in order.
 Reminding kids and yourself where things go until everyone remembers is essential to a well-organized home.
 Read below for some specific areas that should be labeled around the home.

 In the bathrooms, the areas that need labeling are primarily in linen closets.
 Visit our what to store in your organized linen closet.
 Linen closets have a large variety of stuff in them so keeping these grouped items labeled will go a long way in keeping the linen closet organized.

-Toothbrushes: Whether electronic or regular toothbrushes, knowing which toothbrush is theirs will streamline morning tasks and minimize arguments.
+Toothbrushes: Whether electronic or regular, knowing which toothbrush is theirs will streamline morning tasks and minimize arguments.
 If you share a bathroom with several people, it is important that everyone know their items to reduce germ spread.

-Single-Use Bottles, Brushes, or Sponges: If you use items to clean your home areas or items for a single purpose like a cleaning tub sponge, jewelry cleaner brush, spray bottles homemade mixes.
-Some chemicals can not mix, so keeping these items labeled is super important.
+Single-Use Bottles, Brushes, or Sponges: If you use items to clean your home areas or items for a single purpose like a cleaning tub sponge, jewelry cleaner brush, spray bottles, and homemade mixes.
+Some chemicals can not mix, so keeping these items labeled is important.

 Hampers: If you want help sorting your laundry so you can quickly wash clothes, try labeling the laundry hampers, as we did here.